JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 ![Page 92 of the [appendices](http://35percent.org/img/DraftAAAP_appendices.pdf) to the [draft AAAP](http://35percent.org/img/DraftAAAP.pdf)](http://35percent.org/img/DraftAAAP_appendices.png)

 @.
-The ability to be able to deliver an Area Action Plan is one of the government’s key tests on the “soundness” of the plan and a requirement that a plan meets these tests of soundness.
+The National Policy Planning Framework (NPPF) requires that Local Plans are viable and therefore deliverable (Para 174).
+This is one of the key tests in assessing the “soundness” of a Local Plan at an examination in public.

 @.
-The inspector at the examination in public of Southwark's AAAP, [flagged up](https://www.whatdotheyknow.com/request/352116/response/873296/attach/3/160926%20EIR%20FOI%20685920.pdf) the significant funding gap to the Council and her [final report](http://35percent.org/img/AAAP_inspectors_report.pdf) on the AAAP shows that the Council's solution was to arbitrarily slash the cost estimates, without providing any evidence base or justification for doing so.
+The inspector at the examination in public of Southwark's AAAP, [flagged up](https://www.whatdotheyknow.com/request/352116/response/873296/attach/3/160926%20EIR%20FOI%20685920.pdf) the significant funding gap to the Council and her [final report](http://35percent.org/img/AAAP_inspectors_report.pdf) on the AAAP shows that the Acquiring Authority's solution was to arbitrarily slash the cost estimates, without providing any evidence base or justification for doing so.
 The £130m originally estimated for leasehold acquisitions of the circa 500 leasehold properties on the estate was slashed by half.
-There is no explanation as to why the Council slashed its estimate of the market value of leaseholders' homes by 50% overnight.
+There is no justificaiton provided by the Acquiring Authority as to why its estimate of the market value of leaseholders' homes was reduced by 50% overnight.

 ![[Table of Recommended Changes to AAAP (2009)](http://35percent.org/img/Table_of_Recommended_Changes.pdf) showing cost estimates slashed](http://35percent.org/img/Recommended_Changes.png)